duong-nd/CS175/Project/Code/README.md

 * headers/
   * arcball.h: (as provided)
   * asstcommon.h: (as provided)
-  * bunny.h: Our custom-baked bunny header file that contains most of the interesting bunny calculations used in this assignment.
   * cvec.h: (as provided)
-  * debug.h: Introduced to print Cvec3s and RigTForms.
-This isn't used anywhere in production code, but we left it here since it may prove useful in the final project.
   * drawer.h: (as provided)
   * frame.h: (as provided)
   * geometry.h: (as provided)
   * geometrymaker.h: (as provided)
-  * global.h: Contains the global definition for the world.
-We introduced this so that we could use `g_world` in the bunny header file.
   * glsupport.h: (as provided)
   * material.h: (as provided)
   * matrix4.h: (as provided)